Documents, certificates, letters and notes available at the High Commission in St Lucia.

 - providing copies of British birth, death and marriage certificates: General Register Office

 - information on marriage in the UK

 - pension certificates: Department for Work & Pensions

 - taxation and UK National Insurance contributions certificates: HM Revenues & Customs

 - renew British driving licences or provide certificates regarding British driving licences: Driver and Vehicle Licensing Agency

 - certificates confirming British nationality: UK Border Agency

 If you cannot find what you are looking in the list above, please refer to the British High Commission for a complete list of services in St Lucia.

-The Foreign & Commonwealth Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998.
+The Foreign, Commonwealth & Development Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998.
 Such personal data may be disclosed to other UK government departments and public authorities